Pipal and banyan – two sacred fig trees

 Over the years, the host tree of the pipal is strangled to death, its trunk decaying, leaving the pipal tree as a hollow cylinder of aerial roots, as this one in Ubud, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)

-The sacred Bodhi tree
+The Bodhi tree

 One day, about 500 B.C., a 35-year-old man was walking along a dusty road near the town of Gaya, northern India.
 For five years, he had been wandering the roads of northern India, searching for an answer to a question, which had bothered him for years: Why were people suffering?

 From this day, he travelled about, preaching his new philosophy to a growing crowd of followers.
 His name was Siddharta Gautama, by his followers called The Buddha (‘The Enlightened One’).
 The pipal tree, beneath which he had obtained nirvana, was called Bodhi (’Tree of Enlightenment’).
-Over the following centuries, a village, named Bodhgaya, sprung up around this tree, and many Buddhist temples were built here.
+Over the following centuries, a village named Bodhgaya sprung up around this tree, and many Buddhist temples were built here.

-Buddhist monks, gathered in meditation in front of a sacred Bodhi tree in Bodhgaya, northern India.
-This tree is an offspring of the ancient pipal tree, beneath which Siddharta Gautama obtained nirvana.
-(Photo copyright © by Kaj Halberg)
+Buddhist monks, gathered in meditation in front of a sacred pipal tree in Bodhgaya, which, according to legend, is an offspring of the ancient Bodhi tree (top).
+Other monks are prostrating in front of the tree.
+(Photos copyright © by Kaj Halberg)

 (Uploaded February 2016)